 Bread – the “staff of life”

 We have been collecting seed grains, crushing them to make flour and mixing them with water to make bread for at least 30,000 years.
-In many cultures bread has become the ‘staff of life’, a dietary staple giving us protein, fibre, complex carbohydrates, essential fats and over 20 vitamins and minerals.
+In many cultures bread is the ‘staff of life’, a dietary staple giving us protein, fibre, complex carbohydrates, essential fats and over 20 vitamins and minerals.

 Bread was traditionally made at home and as towns developed the local baker became the heart of the community.
 Now bread making is the domain of big business, with farmers sending their wheat to large scale mills to create the flour.
 Bread manufacturers use this flour to bake bread in industrial quantities to supply supermarkets around the country.
 To create industrial bread in as little as 90 minutes, high intensity mixing is required and additives such as ascorbic acid, sodium metabisulphite, ammonium chloride and in the case of the US potassium bromate in bread improvers, shortening, emulsifiers and fungal enzymes are added to the basic ingredients of flour, salt, water and yeast.

-This factory process does not have the time or space to create bread in the time honoured tradition developed over centuries.
+This factory process does not have the time or space to create bread in the time-honoured tradition developed over centuries.
 Sourdough bread making allows the bread to leaven slowly through the action of wild yeast and lactic acid bacteria drawn into the sourdough starter from the air and flour.
 As the yeast ferments creating carbon dioxide, the bread expands.
 This leavening process can take as long as 27 hours and the resulting bread tastes amazing and is better for you.
 The natural microbial flora breaks down the flour into chemical components that our bodies can naturally absorb.
 The additives often used in industrial bread have not been proven to be totally safe if used for a lifetime, whereas the traditional method has evolved over thousands of years and has proven to be the best and safest.

 You can become your own artisan baker by selecting the best quality ingredients.
 We will show you how to create sourdough bread using natural processes that do not need additives and your bread will not only taste better but be highly nutritious.